-As part of a broader General Practice Forward View commitment to address the issue of rising indemnity costs and to assist with winter resilience in primary care, NHS England will be running a winter indemnity scheme for GPs, beginning on 1st October 2017 and concluding on 2 April 2018 (to include the Easter bank holiday) It is designed to meet the costs of personal professional indemnity for any additional out of hours work undertaken by GPs this winter to enable the freedom to work additional sessions without having to pay additional subscriptions to their medical defence organisation (MDO).
+As part of the General Practice Forward View commitment to address the issue of rising indemnity costs and to assist with winter resilience in primary care, NHS England will be running a winter indemnity scheme for GPs, beginning on 1st October 2018 and concluding on 31st March 2019.
+It is designed to meet the costs of personal professional indemnity for any additional work outside of core hours undertaken by GPs this winter, enabling GPs to work additional sessions without having to pay additional subscriptions to their medical defence organisation (MDO).

-If you are a GP who would be interested in accessing the scheme, we would ask you initially make contact with your local out of hours (OOH) or unscheduled care (USC) provider to check what extra sessions are available to work and whether individual cover will be required.
-OOHs / USC providers include all those services providing clinical care to patients other than to registered patients of that practice where limited or no access is available to the patients care records.
-This can include services provided by NHS 111, integrated urgent care services and unscheduled care sessions in traditional general practice settings.
+If you are a GP who would be interested in accessing the scheme, you should initially make contact with the service provider to check what extra sessions are available to work and whether individual cover will be required (Eligible services include; out of hours (OOH), unscheduled care (USC) or improving access (IA) providers as well as services provided by NHS 111, and integrated urgent care services) .

-This scheme has been developed with the MDOs and you can find information on how to apply for the scheme via your MDO website at:
+This scheme has been developed with the MDOs and you can find information on how to apply for the scheme via your MDO.

 Frequently Asked Questions